nojronatron/file-sync-win/README.md

 - Always use a router with a firewall and only allow the inbound and outbound traffic that is absolutely necessary.
 - This application does NOT use authentication.
 In the future this feature may be added.
 - This application does NOT use encryption.
 By default, Microsoft Hosting provides a web server with both HTTP and HTTPS endpoints.

-## Project Status

-- The timeline of this project is not set.
-- Short term: Proof of concept and basic functionality in Published ClickOnce delivery.
-- Before end of May 2024: Publish a well tested client app and server service with a minimum set of features ready for BigFoot 2024.
-- Additional features will be added given time and volume of interest.

 ## Project Structure